The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 It is the largest sesamoid bone in the human body.

-Specialists distinguish several types of knee meniscus:
+Experts distinguish several types of meniscus of the knee joint:

 Knee bags